 You should be able to tell with the tip of your finger whether water is needed (if your eyes have not already told you so).

-Always water the bottoms, aiming the spout of the watering can into the base of the soil blocks, or onto the surface if you are using pots.
+Water from the bottom if you can, aiming the spout of the watering can into the base of the soil blocks, or onto the surface of the potting mix (or seed starting mix) if you are using pots.

 Do not pour water on the seedlings themselves.